Resources updated, April 2013

 Each state must have a system by which it identifies and helps children who may have a disability or developmental delay, even the youngest baby, toddler, or preschooler.
 This system is called “Child Find” and it is responsible for doing precisely that.
 So parents have a place to turn to, to have their child screened and/or evaluated free of charge to see if there is, indeed, a disability or delay.
 If you talk to parents about your concerns, you’ll want to share this information with them (see the next paragraph), so they know where to go and especially that that screening and evaluation of children are provided free of charge to families.

 Find the contact info for the local Child Find office.
 Wondering how to find where Child Find is?
-Visit NICHCY’s State Resource Sheet page.
+Visit NICHCY’s State Organizations Search.
 Select your state from the drop-down menu.
-Your state’s resource sheet will automatically appear.
+Your state’s list of organizations will automatically appear.
 (This is also a very handy resource for families to have, so you may want to print it out and include it in whatever information you share with families.)
 Look under “State Agencies.”
 Depending on the age of the child in question, find the contact information for either: (a) “Programs for Infants and Toddlers with Disabilities: Ages Birth through 2″, or (b) “Programs for Children with Disabilities: Ages 3 through 5.”
 (If we’re talking about an older child, then you’d find the contact info for “State Department of Education: Special Education.”)
 Get in touch with that organization, and ask for the contact info for the Child Find office in the community in which the child lives.
 That’s the information you share with parents.

 There are also disability-specific resources.